tirr-c/vbchunguk.me/front/src/main.md

   service
   - [calc], a toy project app which calculates given expression as accurate as possible
+  - (Private) qtunnel, snatch and analyze traffic from a game by opening a proxy server
   - (Private) Seal Defense, a defense game, is built with [Electron]
-  - (Private) qtunnel, snatch and analyze traffic from a game by opening a proxy server
+    * A team project
+    * Worked on hit detection, enemy pattern implementation, simple autoplay AI, ...
   - Modern web frontend
     * [vbchunguk.me], based on [simnalamburt/hyeon.me][hyeon.me], is built with
-    webpack@3, cssnext, and markdown
+    webpack 3, cssnext, and markdown
     * [snucse/snucse][snucse], a community site for SNU CSE students
 * C#
   - [plachta], a puzzle solver for [Atelier Sophie][sophie] that tries to find